 Let me just preface by saying that I was not compensated in any way for this post, I truly just have to share how amazing the Sabores Mexico Historic Center Food Tour was because everyone should have food experiences like this when traveling.

 Our host Sergio was passionate about Mexican food, passionate about Mexican culture and passionate about sharing it with visitors.
-From the first 10 minutes of the over 4 hour tour I knew I had met a kindred food spirit–he expertly weaved stories of Aztec, Mayan and colonial history into his explanations of each dish, while also making sure to point out the city’s beautiful architecture and a neighborhood’s stores.
-If you ever find yourself in Ciudad de Mexico you would be doing yourself a great disservice by not taking the tour with Sergio.
-Seriously the highlight of our trip.
+From the first 10 minutes of the over 4 hour tour I knew I had met a kindred food spirit–he expertly weaved stories of Aztec, Mayan and colonial history into his explanations of each dish, while also making sure to point out the city’s beautiful architecture and local jaunts, stores, and hangouts.
+A food and history buff’s dream.

 Stop 1: Oaxaca en Mexico